 The uppers are waterproof thanks to the Gore-Tex membrane, which will wear in time.
 There is an anti-abrasion rand at the toe and heel but very little in the mid-foot, which will also impact durability of the uppers.
 Finally, the rear finger hook is really useful for pulling on the boots.

-If you like lightweight and flexible footwear, and stick mainly to paths and trails, these Haglöfs boots are worth considering.
+If you like lightweight and flexible footwear, and stick mainly to paths and trails, the Haglöfs L.I.M FH GTX Mid boots are worth considering.

 Tested by Fiona Russell